GaloyMoney/dev.galoy.io/docs/api/b-stablesats.md

 import AuthRequestUsdButton from '/src/components/apiTutorial/AuthRequestUsdButton';

 :::note
-By default the calls are directed to the staging environment by default where the funds are worthless, using the default bitcoin [signet](/deployment/signet).
+By default the calls are directed to the staging environment where the funds are worthless, using the default bitcoin [signet](/deployment/signet).
 :::

 <AuthProvider>